enormandeau/barque/README.md

 ## Description

-**Barque** was developped to analyze eDNA and metabarcoding datasets created with COI and 18s sequences, although it could easily be extended to other cases, as long as a database of amplified sequences exists for a comprehensive set of species.
+**Barque** is a metabarcoding dataset analysis pipeline that relies on high quality metabarcoding databases instead of the generation of operational taxonomic unit (OTUs).
+It is parallelized, fast, and streamlined.

 ## Installation

+To use **Barque**, you will need a local copy of its repository, [found here](https://github.com/enormandeau/barque).

+## Dependencies

-You will need a local copy of the **Barque** repository and the following programs installed on your computer.
-Once they are installed, you are ready to use the pipeline.
+You will also need to have the following programs installed on your computer.

-#### Dependencies

 - python 2.7
 - gnu parallel